nix-community/nix-vscode-extensions/README.md

 ## Note

-- Extension names and publishers are lowercased
+- Extension names and publishers are lowercased.
-- If an extension's publisher or name aren't valid nix identifiers, you may access them by quoting the attribute names like `vscode-marketplace."4"."2"`
+- If an extension's publisher or name aren't valid Nix identifiers, you may access them by quoting the attribute names like `vscode-marketplace."4"."2"`.
-- You may search the repo to find out at what commit a given extension was available
+- You may search the repo to find out at what commit a given extension was available.
 - We have a permission from MS to use a crawler on their API in this case (see the [discussion](https://github.com/NixOS/nixpkgs/issues/208456)).
 Please, don't abuse this flake!

 ## Template

-This template shows how you can get a `VSCodium` with a couple of extensions.
+A template shows how you can get a [VSCodium](https://github.com/VSCodium/vscodium) with a couple of extensions.
 Try it:

 ```console
 nix flake new vscodium-project -t github:nix-community/nix-vscode-extensions